A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: Challenges and Future Directions

 \subsection{Future Directions}

 Based on the summary of current work and the challenges mentioned above, we suggest the following promising future directions for PLM-based controllable text generation.

 \textbf{Prompt-based Learning}: Prompt-based learning has become a new way for fine-tuning PLMs.
 Based on the well-designed prompting function, a PLM is able to perform few-shot or even zero-shot learning, adapting to new scenarios with few or no labeled data, thus overcoming the problem of catastrophic forgetting.
 The above features are also attractive for controlled text generation, since the prompt-based methods are able to generate more diverse text fields and increase the distribution space of the text to be filtered, so that it is theoretically more possible to produce text that meets the specific control conditions.
-At present, most of the Prompt-based methods are applied to NLU tasks, but there is relatively little work on NLG tasks.
-Therefore, we believe there is an urgent need to explore prompt-based learning methods specifically for CTG.
+Currently, the application of prompt-based methods and their variants (e.g., in-context learning~\cite{xie2022an}, instruction tuning~\cite{instructgpt}, etc.) in large-scale language models is a hot academic topic.
+There is also great potential in finding better ways to apply this paradigm to controllable text generation.

 \textbf{Fine-grained Decoding Control}: More fine-grained decoding control methods need to be explored.
 On the one hand, the decoding-time methods can be improved to achieve more effective control.
-For example, co-training between the guided model and the generative model ensures finer-grained text generation and higher text quality.
+For example, co-training between the guided model and the generative model ensures finer-grained text generation.
 On the other hand, the existing single-attribute (e.g., emotion, topic, etc.) controlled tasks can also be extended to multi-attribute controlled tasks in a unified framework, achieving the simultaneous control of multiple aspects for a generated sentence.